dengue8830/react-native-saas-seed/README.md

 - Separated files for theme and typed interfaces to be consistent
 note: the main concern is allow a SaaS (software as a service) project so the native configuration and theming (colors) are builded to be as far as possible of the core.

-## Crucial native modules installed in order to cover a basic maps and social app for ios and android
+## Crucial native modules installed in order to cover a basic app
-- Maps
-- TODO: Facebook login
-- Background geolocation
 - Permissions request
 - Dot Env
 - Phone info